DataDog/documentation/content/en/synthetics/ci.md

 ## API usage

-The trigger endpoint provides the list of triggered checks alongside their result identifiers.
+The trigger endpoint provides the list of triggered tests alongside their result identifiers.
 A polling endpoint is available to obtain the full results of the tests if they are available.

 ### Trigger tests endpoint